Qingyi-Www/Final-Project/README.md

 2. Existing substitutes (tactile, visual)
 3. Several modes of tactile stimulation (vibration, pressure, heat)
-4. Differences in emotions conveyed by different modes of tactile modalities
+4. Differences in emotions conveyed by different modes of tactile modalities negative emotions: hard squeeze(also aroused emotional), brief and forcefull touch

+   positive emotions: finger touch, slow squeeze, prolonged actions

+   How to increase the user's perception of touch:

+   Amplitude perceivable by participants.
+Sequential squeezes by participants.
+Cold was easier to notice than warmth.

 **Unfinished:**
 1. The effect of music on the atmosphere of a movie, the rhythmic melody of different types of music (scary music, exciting music)